MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

    ![Monitor an Azure Synapse Link](media/monitoring.png "Monitor an Azure Synapse Link")

 - There will be a list of tables that are a part of the selected Azure Synapse Link.
-- There are different stages the sync status will circulate through. **NotStarted** indicates that the table is waiting to be synced.
-Once the table initial sync has been **Completed**, there will be a post processing stage where incremental updates won't take place.
+- There are different stages the sync status circulates through. **NotStarted** indicates that the table is waiting to be synced.
+Once the table initial sync is **Completed**, there's a post processing stage where incremental updates won't take place.
 This might take several hours depending on the size of your data.
 As the incremental updates start taking place, the date for the last sync will be regularly updated.
 - The **Count** column shows the number rows written.
 When **Append only** is set to **No**, this is the total number of records.
 When **Append Only** is set to **Yes**, this is the total number of changes.
 - The  **Append only** and **Partition strategy** columns show the usage of different advanced configurations.